 It’s no secret that all those little brown mushrooms on the ground look similar and are hard to identify.
 These types of mushrooms are nicknamed LBMs, or “little brown mushrooms”.

 Many LBMs are harmless; others will make you sick.
 A few contain the same amatoxins as certain amanitas.
-For this reason it's best to avoid all little brown mushrooms when collecting for the table.
+For this reason it’s best to avoid little brown mushrooms when collecting for the table.
 A mistake could be deadly, so leave these complicated identifications to those with microscopes!
 Or, wait until someone shows you the minute differences for a positive ID.

 This page goes into the poisonous little brown mushrooms, such as the deadly galerina, in more detail.